oauthstuff/draft-oauth-par/main.md

 If the authorization server has a pushed authorization request endpoint, it SHOULD include the following OAuth/OpenID Provider Metadata parameter in discovery responses:

-`pushed_authorization_request_endpoint` : The URL of the pushed authorization request endpoint at which the client can exchange a for a request URI.
+`pushed_authorization_request_endpoint` : The URL of the pushed authorization request endpoint at which the client can exchange a request object for a request URI.

 # Security Considerations